Plumsail/forms-docs/source/microsoftFlow.rst

 Additionally, SharePoint forms can also be handled by Microsoft Flow upon submission, allowing you more freedom than regular Workflows ever could.

-**You need to have Plumsail License in order to utilize Microsoft Flow with your forms!**
+**You need to have Plumsail License for Forms in order to utilize Microsoft Flow with your forms!**

 *That includes SharePoint forms, if you want to submit data to Flow.*